Christian-2003/password-vault/README.md

 Feel free to open issues, for anything you feel is appropriate.
 If you want to report bugs, please provide steps to reproduce the bug.

 If you want to contribute to the code development, be a self respecting person and use the coding guidelines for Java that are taught in school and university.

+A few guides for development-purposes are published [here](docs/development/).
+If you are interested in contributing, this would be a good start.

 The project will be developed in English.